 Because for people who have experienced sleep problems, sleep can become a true nightmare.
-The more we try to fall asleep, the more elusive it becomes.
-We try to quell our insomnia with endless products, apps, sleeping pills, “intelligent” mattresses, and “sleep hygiene techniques” like drinking Sleepy Time tea before bed and keeping the bedroom cool, dark, and quiet.
+The more they try to fall asleep, the more elusive it becomes.
+Sleepless humans will try to quell their insomnia with endless products, apps, sleeping pills, “intelligent” mattresses, and “sleep hygiene techniques” like drinking Sleepy Time tea before bed and keeping the bedroom cool, dark, and quiet.
 Or as Arianna Huffington recommends in her new book, The Sleep Revolution, put on some really fancy lingerie.
 The global market for sleeping pills alone is projected to reach 76.7 billion dollars by 2019.
 But just like a paper finger trap, the more we try to resist and escape, the more ensnared we become.

 Why?
 Well it turns out our brains have evolved in this very clever way.
 If we register a problem, there’s a part of our brain that makes sure we stay awake to fix it.
 As we toss and turn at night, perhaps a thought pops up like, “Crap!
 If I don’t fall asleep I’m going to bomb my presentation tomorrow morning.
 I hope I fall asleep soon,” or “Arianna Huffington now tells me that I need eight hours of sleep to be the best version of myself—I must get that but I can’t!
 Help, I’m ruined!”